albush/cszsa.com/content/training.md

 ticket_link: 'https://cszsa.square.site/classes'
 classes:
 - improv101
-- advancedworkshop
 draft: false
-intro: Our next round of Improv 101 classes begin March 28
+intro: Our next round of Improv 101 classes begin May 16
 menuname: Classes
 title: Learn To Be An Improvisor
 weight: 50